Today I continue my 2 part series on how to help others when the holidays are hard (Check out Part 1 here)

 Can I share one more true story?! 🙂

 Two days after David’s death, I went to Calvary Church (my church at the time).
 My friend/pastor Rob Bell Jr. asked me to come on stage.
 Friends layed hands on me, while Rob, Ed Dobson and others prayed over me and lifted David’s family in prayer.

 When I listen to the tape of that church service now, would you know that God answered EVERY SINGLE PRAYER?!
 Prayer works, friends, of this I am sure! 🙂

 Whew!
 There’s my list!
-Again, I’m not a trained professional ~ just an ordinary girl who has been healed and transformed by an extraordinary God. 🙂
+Again, I’m not a trained professional ~ just an ordinary girl who has been redeemed, healed, and transformed by an extraordinary God. 🙂

 What did I miss?
 What would you add to the list of how to help others when the holidays are hard.
 I’d love to hear from you!